Gumo-A/hnsw_py/README.md

 # Hierarchical Navigable Small Worlds (HNSW)

-I am trying to implement the HNSW index for ANN search for learning purposes.
+Implementing the HNSW index for ANN search for learning purposes.

 The original paper describing the algorithm can be found [here](https://arxiv.org/pdf/1603.09320.pdf)